"Bee Club Basics

 How to Start a Bee Club" 2nd Edition

-During my 5 years as Missouri State Beekeepers Association secretary, one of the most-asked questions was about how to run a bee club.
+During my 5 years as the secretary of a state association, one of the most-asked questions was about how to run a bee club.
 "Bee Club Basics" 2nd edition is my updated 276-page guide to get that educational non-profit club started or re-invigorated.

 With 56 pages of sample documents and check lists, beekeepers can quickly get an educational non-profit off the ground and focused on supporting their local beekeeping community.